BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

     Example output
     ```
-    rclone v1.54.0
+    rclone v1.58.0
-    - os/arch: darwin/amd64
-    - go version: go1.15.7
+    - os/version: darwin 12.1 (64 bit)
     ```

-- For this tutorial we will connect to OneDrive, however a full list of supported providers and configuration details are available under the 'Supported Providers' heading on [Rclone's homepage](https://rclone.org/).
+- For this tutorial we will connect to Microsoft OneDrive, however a full list of supported providers and configuration details are available under the 'Supported Providers' heading on [Rclone's homepage](https://rclone.org/).

 - Create a remote called `bangor`.